 (This may seem like a cautionary tale, and it sort of is, because what I undertook is not for the faint of heart, or the weak of command line skills.
 BUT, I’m here to say that it’s totally possible – you just have to be patient and waaaay more conservative than the online tutorials encourage you to be.)

 I initially followed this page to load the Ubuntu Server ISO onto a USB thumb drive, and it totally didn’t work.
 I blame UNetbootin, and so did the ISO – it even detected that I’d used that tool and warned me that it was associated with weirdness.
-After a few other aborted attempts I finally just used the dd tool and rdisk to copy the thing onto there.
-And it booted.
+After a few other aborted attempts I used the dd tool and rdisk to copy the image onto the drive and…it finally booted.
+I’m a king.

-But as I next-fested through the installer prompts, I continuously came to a grinding halt at the partitioning step.
+As I next-fested through the installer prompts, I found the next issues – the install kept coming to a grinding halt at the partitioning step.
 The SSD just wasn’t showing up.
 I even accidentally partitioned and formatted the USB installer drive before I realized that the other drive had gone AWOL.
 Ha ha, I said!
 Silly Doug!
 But in language that stained my shirt.

 Once I’d figured that part out the install was a breeze.
 But I’d lost a good day in the process.
 AND, I had decided to set it all up on my desk, far from any hardwire connection.
 Time to relocate to the family room where that gorgeous ActionTec Frankenrouter is and plug in!